openalloc/SwiftCompactor/README.md

 let c = CurrencyCompactor()
 print(c.string(from: 1_234_567))

-=> "$1.2M"
+=> $1.2M
 ```

-By default, values within -100...100 will have no fractional part, and are rounded where necessary.
+By default, values within `-100...100` will have no fractional part, and are rounded where necessary.
 Outside that one fractional decimal point of the value is shown, rounded if necessary.

 ### Options

-* `blankIfZero` (default: false) - if true, a value of zero will return ""
+* `blankIfZero` (default: `false`) - if true, a value of zero will return “”
-* `roundSmallToWhole` (default: true) - if true, fractional parts excluded from values within -100...100
+* `roundSmallToWhole` (default: `true`) - if true, fractional parts excluded from values within `-100...100`

-Note that `roundSmallToWhole` is true by default, because `$1.1` looks awkward when we're accustomed to fractions in pennies.
+Note that `roundSmallToWhole` is true by default, because `$1.1` looks awkward when we’re accustomed to fractions in pennies.

 ### Suffixes